azizbohra17/Home-Credit-Default-Risk/README.md

 - XGBoost
 - LightGBM

-Please refer to the documentation and source code for more detailed instructions on running and using the application.
+Please refer to the documentation and source code for more details on running and using the application.